MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11createasyncresourceloader.md

 ## Remarks

-There’s no implementation of the ‘async loader’ outside of D3DX 10, and D3DX 11.
+There s no implementation of the  async loader  outside of D3DX 10, and D3DX 11.

 For Windows Store apps, the DirectX samples (for example, the [Direct3D tutorial sample](http://go.microsoft.com/fwlink/p/?linkid=255263)) include the **BasicLoader** module that uses the Windows Runtime asynchronous programming model ([**AsyncBase**](64259b9b-f427-4ffd-a611-e7a2f82362b2)).